 If your physician finds polyps during a routine colonoscopy, they will likely recommend extraction and frequent follow-ups post removal.
 The reason behind the follow-ups is that there is a high possibility of recurrence in such cases.

-Minimize Red Meat Consumption – Cured red meat, as well as meat that has been cooked at very high temperatures, can lead to a higher susceptibility to colonic carcinoma.
-Try increasing the intake of fruits, fresh veggies, nuts, and fatty fish instead.
+Cured red meat, as well as meat that has been cooked at very high temperatures, can put you at greater risk of developing colonic carcinoma.
+Try increasing the intake of lean meat, fresh fruits and veggies, nuts, and fatty fish instead.